envelope-zero/backend/CONTRIBUTING.md

 Once those are installed, run `make setup` to perform the repository setup.

+Ensure that you have `~/go/bin` in your `PATH` environment variable since the go tooling will be installed there.

 ## Development commands

 - `make devserver` will start a development server on port 8080 and and rebuild the project every time the code changes.